twillis449/ALBUS_ionosphere/README.md

 and install gfzrnx, available from https://gnss.gfz-potsdam.de/services/gfzrnx and RX3name (see http://acc.igs.org/software.html) Unfortunately these programs seem to be available only in binary format.

+Unfortunately, due to security concerns, sites are also changing access methods from simple anonymous ftp to more secure procedures such as sftp etc and we are currently working on modifying our access procedures to reach such sites. secure access procedures